SkillsFundingAgency/OrchardCore/src/docs/guides/extend-widgets-with-module/index.md

 ```

 ## Define the cssMapPart properties and settings
 In order to draw a map on screen, it is mandatory to give an Id, some options and the markup as described in the documentation of [CSSMAP PLUGIN](https://cssmapsplugin.com).
 Also when you add the Part to a widget, you need to setup what map we will display.
-Let's see the definition of the ContentPart first.
+First define the ContentPart.

 * Model (/Models/cssMapPart)
 ```
 using OrchardCore.ContentManagement;